samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 This scheme combines two primitives:

 1. An unauthenticated stream cipher or block cipher.
 The key size MUST be 256 bits.
 2. A collision-resistant keyed hash function or collision-resistant hash function used within HMAC {{!RFC2104}}.
-The ouput length MUST be at least 256 bits and MUST be truncated to 256 bits if larger.
+The ouput length MUST be 256 bits or truncated to 256 bits.

 Importantly, the MAC MUST be hash-based and collision resistant.
 This ensures the ciphertext is a commitment of all the inputs, corresponding to security notion CMT-4 {{BH22}}.
 This provides the best security and ease of use by default.